Format: Speed talks + Q&A from participants (online) [Watch the recording!]

 Michele Ferri, Alto Adriatico Water Authority [Presentation]

-Format: Short presentations, online marketplace [Session recording – Coming soon!]
+Format: Short presentations, online marketplace [Watch the recording!]

 Session organiser: Valantis Tsiakos

 This online session aims to provide an overview of a series of innovation activities of downstream applications and value creation of Citizen Observatories (COs) outputs and data for business, policy and EO stakeholders (including SMEs and industry, but also other downstream audiences, such as government agencies, emergency managers and policy makers).
 The main focus lies on the results from the WeObserve Open Data Challenge and hackathon that harness the value of citizen science data for tackling real world environmental challenges as well as promote aspects of interoperability between COs.
 Additionally, success stories where citizen science data are combined with conventional sources of Earth Observation data are presented.